-Low Carb Almond Pancakes made with almond flour, fluffy and light, and super easy to make.
-They are gluten free, keto and low calorie, and they are a great choice for a healthy breakfast or brunch.
+Almond Flour Pancakes, fluffy and light, and super easy to make.
+They are gluten free and low carb, and they are a great choice for a healthy breakfast or brunch.
 Serve them with honey, or maple syrup and the fruit of your choice.

 - in a bowl, add the almond flour and baking powder